jasoncheng7115/it-scripts/mcp/mcp_pve/README.md

-# MCP Integration with Proxmox VE
+# Proxmox VE MCP Server

 This repository contains configuration examples for integrating MCP with Proxmox VE using either username/password authentication or API token-based access.